-- The magnetic field (photospheric and extrapolated) and the aligned H α ribbons shows that this active region is highly sheared, thus stores energy.
-The breakout of the flare occurs in the region of high gradient of B which could correspond to the emergence of a locally very twisted magnetic flux. - $H\alpha$ and TRACE observations show the development of two bright ribbons going away from each other versus time.
-This agrees with the model already accepted for gradual phase of flare (Forbes and Malherbe, 1986, Forbes and Acton, 1996). - During the decay phase, X-ray was observed above the post-flare loops at the reconnection site of magnetic field lines.
+$H\alpha$ and TRACE observations show the development of two bright ribbons going away from each other versus time.
+This agrees with the model already accepted for gradual phase of flare (Forbes and Malherbe, 1986, Forbes and Acton, 1996).
+During the decay phase, X-ray was observed above the post-flare loops at the reconnection site of magnetic field lines.
 This emission originated from trapped particles or continuous reconnection processes.
-There was no X-ray emission at the footpoints of the loops which indicate that there was no non-thermal heating of H α flare ribbons. - The RHESSI observations performed during the gradual phase of this flare suggests that the X-ray emission observed above the active region had a thermal nature.
-The RHESSI spectra showed that the contribution of non-thermal emission to the total X-ray flux is not strong.
+There was no X-ray emission at the footpoints of the loops which indicate that there was no non-thermal heating of $H\alpha$ flare ribbons.
+The thermal conduction heating can be responsible for the TRACE ribbons but is not sufficient to explain the $H\alpha$ flare emission (Berlicki and Heinzel 2004).
+We need to investigate other processes for instance the effect of high coronal pressure.

+The RHESSI observations performed during the gradual phase of this flare suggests that the X-ray emission observed above the active region had a thermal nature.
+The RHESSI spectra showed that the contribution of nonthermal emission to the total X-ray flux is not strong.
 From the fitting of RHESSI spectra we found the temperature of flare plasma which is not high (around 9-14 MK) and typical for the structures observed during the gradual phase of solar flares.
 The CDS observations in Fe XIX line (592.2 Å) performed at 15:43:30-17:07:33 UT confirm the thermal nature of the radiation.
-The UV emission was located in the projection in the same place as RHESSI X-ray emission. - The thermal conduction can be responsible for the TRACE ribbons but is not sufficient to explain the H α flare emission (Berlicki and Heinzel 2004).
-We need to investigate other processes for instance the effect of high pressure gradient.
+The CDS Fe XIX emission arise at the temperature around 8-9 MK which is in agreement with the temperatures obtained from the RHESSI spectra.
+Besides, the EUV emission was located in the projection in the same place as RHESSI X-ray emission.
+The intensity of X-ray lines used in fitting the RHESSI spectra support the thermal nature of X-ray emission.
+The Fe XXV line (6.696 keV) indicate the presence of high temperature plasma (about 9-10 MK) (Phillips, 2003).
+At 16:26 UT, during the local increase of X-ray flux we observe that another line-feature appeared at 7.876 keV.
+This line emission resulting from the increasing of the temperature which rise to about 14 MK.

 Acknowledgements.
 The magnetic field extrapolations used in this paper have been obtained from the code base FRench Online MAGnetic Extrapolations (FROMAGE).
 FROMAGE is a joint project between LESIA (Observatoire de Paris), CPhT (Ecole Polytechnique) and the Centre National d'Etudes Spatiales (CNES).
 The work of AB was supported by the European Commission through the RTN programme (European Solar Magnetism Network, contract HPRN-CT-2002-00313).
 VTT/MSDP observations have been provided and reduced by P., N. Mein and J. Staiger.
+These observations were performed during a MEDOC campaign (JOP 157).
 GDZ acknowledges support from PPARC (UK).
 The TRACE analysis at SAO is supported by a contract from Lockheed Martin.